Naming the essential fishing gear list is tricky. The reason for this may be obvious to many of you but let’s go there, nonetheless.

 Fishing Essentials Gear 5 – Long, Bent Nose Pliers

-My long nose, as I call them, are purely for hook removal.
-With catch and release so critical these days, removing a hook cleanly gives the fish a far better chance of survival.
+My long-nose pliers are purely for hook removal.
+With catch and release so critical these days, removing a hook properly gives the fish a better chance of survival.

 The long bent nose allows you to get deep into a fish and remove a hook that’s gone deep into its mouth.
-I have saved the lives of countless fish with these pliers.
+I have saved countless fish with these pliers.

 Choosing a size is tricky and will be determined by the fish you hunt.
 They’re not expensive, so if you chase fish with small mouths and largemouths, have a couple of pairs on hand.
 They’re no load to carry.